Chirag-v09/Twitter-Sentimental-Analysis/README.md

 2) *And In Second I deploy Project on WebServer using django.*

-See Both of the projects to get know more about them.
+See Both of the projects to get to know more about them.